jhukdev/jameshill.dev/src/articles/partial-hydration.md

 ## Common patterns

-In a typical SPA, you'll have a single entry file that is responsible for rendering the application.
-Ideally there will be one per view that will be responsible for running the code specifically for that page, but commonly a single file will be shared across each.
+In your typical SPA, you'll either have a single entry file, or one per page that's responsible for rendering the application.
+This can look something like the following:

-This normally looks something like this:

 ```tsx
 import { hydrate } from 'preact';